fbpx

 About the Vallée Blanche

-The Vallée Blanche is not forbidden to snowboarders.
-However, the classic itinerary is not very steep and includes long traversing and/or flat sections.
-Technically easy on skis, these parts require, in snowboard, a very good experience to anticipate and deal with them without having to take off your snowboard (a dangerous thing to do on a glacier).
+The classic itinerary is not very steep and includes long traversing and/or flat sections.
+Technically easy on skis, these parts require, in snowboard, a very good experience to anticipate and deal with them without having to take off your snowboard.

 There are more interesting runs to do in snowboard (Envers du Plan for example) but steeper.